bytex-solutions/snamp/README.md

 * JDK 7 or higher (Oracle HotSpot or OpenJDK is recommended but not required)

 ## How to build
-Not all dependencies located in the Maven Central, therefore, you should download artifacts from the following repositories:
+Not all dependencies located at the Maven Central, therefore, you should download artifacts from the following repositories:

 * [OOSNMP Maven Repository](https://server.oosnmp.net/dist/release).
 Artifacts: snmp4j-agent, snmp4j